 - The small number of bus lines often forces passengers to transfer when using night buses.
 However, the GVB adds a € 3,61 transfer fee unless you’ve purchased a night bus ticket beforehand, adding up to € 8 for a single bus ride.

 - Another consequence of the small number of lines, are ‘holes’ within the network, making some areas particularly difficult to reach after a certain hour.
-This is the case for Amsterdam Science Park for example, which will be given special attention in 2020.
+This is the case for Amsterdam Science Park for example.

 ASVA and the Consultative Council for Passengers (RAR)

 Hence, there is much room for improvement in Amsterdam’s night transit.
-In 2019, ASVA has tried to provide constructive yet urgent recommendations at the address of the GVB to increase night bus frequency and lower the prices.
-In 2020, ASVA will try to continuously improve night transit in the region together with the RAR!
+In 2019 for example, ASVA has tried to provide constructive yet urgent recommendations at the address of the GVB to increase night bus frequency and lower the prices.
+In upcoming years, ASVA will try to continuously improve night transit in the region together with the RAR!